EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 await client.submitContractInput("hello");
 ```

-`client.submitContractInput()` sends the specified data into HotPocket via the established websocket connection.
+`client.submitContractInput()` sends the specified data into HotPocket via the established WebSocket connection.
 Because the connection is already cryptographically verified as belonging to the user's key pair, HotPocket knows which user sent that particular input.

 When HotPocket receives the inputs, it broadcasts the inputs to other HotPocket nodes in the cluster, and subjects them to consensus to verify that a majority of nodes indeed received the inputs.
 If consensus is reached, it then passes the inputs to the smart contract.